 This is a very enjoyable, very relaxing game that gives you plenty to do and lets you explore it at your own pace.
 Fantastic little title and as the town grows, you go from hero of the realm who forgot everything to mayor.

 And yes, I changed my title from the default of mayor to “Overlord.”
 Have to keep the branding consistent!

 50 hours into this game and I still enjoy shifting my town, redesigning things, and picking up on new little things I hadn’t quite discovered yet.
-This is a great pickup and one that any Stardew Valley fan will likely enjoy.
+This is a great pickup and an indie video game that any Stardew Valley fan will likely enjoy.

 Look at that great pixel art!

 Related Article: How to Unlock All Hot Air Balloon Locations in Littlewood

 #4: Yonder Cloud Catching Chronicles